tylervick/orion/README.md

 - This required the removal of the JSBridge History methods and instead hook into WebKit's NavigationState object.
   - NavigationState already captures the navigation changes through a private history API, so we can likely just expose this functionality publicly.
   - Additionally, the didUpdateHistoryTitle method is also exposed in order to populate the history items with correct titles.
+- While we now have a single delegate method that captures all navigation events and satisfies the project requirement, this behavior is not the same as conventional browsers.
+Beyond basic redirects, there are other patterns that fire multiple navigation events when loading a "single" page.
+  - For example, navigating to `https://theverge.com` fires 3-4 navigation events on the initial page load.
+The user only experiences a single "navigation" event, but our implementation records multiple history items.

 ### Attributions